 On November 8, 2007, LOR achieved designation as a stand-alone 501(c)(3) and has served the children of the Lowcountry area since.
 LOR has four full-time paid staff members.
 Many local churches, companies and volunteers support the efforts of LOR.
 The organization owns both The Lowcountry Orphan Relief Distribution Center storage facility and staff offices, located in the old Navy Yard.
 In 2016, 76 percent of all donations directly paid for children’s needs.
 LOR also renovates and furnishes rooms to serve as libraries at shelters and at homes for abused, abandoned and neglected children.

-LOR currently serves more than 100 agencies, including the Department of Social Services, all local group homes, foster parents, the Disabilities Board of Charleston, local schools and many other children in need.
-LOR serves children in Charleston, Berkeley and Dorchester counties thanks to the purchase of “LORI,” a box truck that allows visits beyond of the organization’s base in Charleston.
+LOR currently serves more than 200 agencies, including the Department of Social Services, all local group homes, foster parents, the Disabilities Board of Charleston, local schools and many other children in need.
+LOR serves children in Charleston, Berkeley and Dorchester counties and a few beyond.

 All money donated to the relief fund is used according to the vision and mission of LOR.
 Monetary donations provide for children’s life necessities as well as funding “Make a Child Happy Day” and “Beach Day” for children living in foster care or in group homes.
 Thanks to supporters and volunteers, when the children served by LOR go to school, neither their clothing nor hygiene calls attention to the turbulence with which they contend after school hours.
 LOR works to make incredibly trying circumstances easier for children by providing a sense of security and normalcy.
 Lowcountry Orphan Relief believes that all children deserve to be nurtured, loved and protected.